SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     False.

 averaging_method *defaults*
     a string defining the type of averaging to be done.
-Current methods are 'mean' or 'median.'
+Current methods are 'mean' or 'median'.
     The default is 'mean'.

 comment *defaults*
     a comment string that will be placed in the borealis files describing the slice.
 Defaults